-Popular single layer designation in the German cultivation area Moselle Area Saar (in the other growing areas the name does not occur).
-The name derives from "Kuppe" (mountain or hill top).
+Popular single-layer name in the German growing region Moselle Saar area (the name does not appear in the other growing areas).
+The name is derived from "Kuppe" (mountain or hill top).

-A vineyard called Kupp was first documented in 1304 as the property of Trier's citizen Wilhelmus.
-At a wine auction in 1906, a Fuder "1904er Ayler Kupp" achieved the hitherto highest ever paid on the Saar price of 15,030 gold marks.
-In the course of Land Consolidation In 1973 some formerly independent locations were added.
+A vineyard called Kupp was first documentarily mentioned in 1304 as the property of the Trier citizen Wilhelmus.
+At a wine auction in 1906, a “1904 Ayler Kupp” found the highest price ever paid on the Saar of 15,030 gold marks.
+In the course of Land Consolidation In 1973 some previously independent locations were added.

-The mainly to the southwest, at the eponymous hilltop south and east-southeast turning, and in some areas also east to southeast aligned vineyards with 20 to 60% slope cover 50 hectares of vineyards.
-The soils are made of weathered gray Devonian slate with a high skeleton content.
-Due to different orientations, it is an inhomogeneous location.
-Shares in the situation have for example the wineries Episcopal wineries Trier.
-Lurking Peter and Reinert,
+The vineyards with a slope of 20 to 60%, predominantly oriented towards the southwest, at the eponymous hill facing south and east-southeast, and in some areas also east to southeast, comprise 50 hectares of vineyards.
+The floors are made of weathered gray Devonian slate with a high proportion of skeletons.
+Due to different orientations, it is an inhomogeneous position.
+The vineyards, for example, have a share in the situation Episcopal wineries Trier.
+Lurk Peter and Reinert,

-The oriented south-southwest to east-southeast vineyard with 40 to 65% slope covers nine hectares of vineyards on dark, humusy gray slate soil.
-Here is mainly Riesling cultivated.
-Shares in the situation have for example the wineries Dr. Heinz Wagner and Mertes Johann Peter,
+The south-southwest to east-southeast oriented vineyard with 40 to 65% slope comprises nine hectares of vineyards on dark, humus gray slate soil.
+Here is mainly Riesling cultured.
+The vineyards, for example, have a share in the situation Dr. Heinz Wagner and Mertes Johann Peter,

-The oriented south to southwest vineyard with 50 to 60% slope covers seven hectares of vineyards on weathered Devonian slate soil with reddish inclusions.
-It is mainly grown Riesling.
-Shares in the situation have for example the wineries Episcopal wineries Trier.
+The south-to-southwest vineyard with a slope of 50 to 60% comprises seven hectares of vineyards on weathered Devonian slate soil with reddish inclusions.
+Above all, Riesling is grown.
+The vineyards, for example, have a share in the situation Episcopal wineries Trier.
 Egon Müller-Scharzhof.
 Othegraven.
 Imperial Count von Kesselstatt.
-Van Volxem and United Hospitals,
+Van Volxem and United hospitals,

-Other single layers called Kupp exist in the communities Avelsbach, Serrig, Trier and Wittlich.
-There is also a single layer called Brown Kupp,
+There are further individual layers called Kupp in the municipalities of Avelsbach, Serrig, Trier and Wittlich.
+There is also a single layer called Brown dome,